Geosciences (GEOS)

 GEOS 58703.
 Quantitative Methods in Earth Science.
 3 Hours.

 Foundations of quantitative thinking, data analysis and visualization, mathematical modeling, and scientific programming, with applications in the Earth Sciences.
 Interpretation of scientific data and communication of results.
 Corequisite: Lab component.
-Pre- or Corequisite: MATH 22003 and MATH 24004.
+Pre- or Corequisite: MATH 22003 or MATH 24004.
 (Typically offered: Fall)

 GEOS 59303.
 Ancient Forest Science and Sustainability.
 3 Hours.